-The School is a member of the National Association of Dental Faculties, the American Institute of Dental Teachers and is recognized by the National Association of Dental Examiners.
+The School is a member of the American Association of Dental Schools, and is recognized by the National Association of Dental Examiners.

-Beginning with the Session of 1917-1918, the School of Dentistry has offered a four-year course leading to the degree of Doctor of Dental Surgery.
+Beginning with the Session of 1917-1918, the School of Denti-try has offered a four-year course leading to the degree of Doctor of Dental Surgery.